 Pillows became my best friends post surgery.
 The Wedge helped me lay on my back since it hurt for me to lay on my sides due to my drains.
 It also made laying in an upright position more comfortable and easy.
 My counselor friend, BP, bought me a body pillow.
-The body pillow was very comfortable to lay my head on or put on the side of me.
+The body pillow was very comfortable to lay my head on or put on the side of my body.
 I would definitely recommend both types of pillows, the more comfortable you are, the better you sleep!

 The recliner became a very popular place to sit in my house post surgery.
 I borrowed my parent’s La-Z-Boy recliner.
 It was very comfortable sitting in the recliner when I was sore from surgery and had my drains.
 It released the pressure on my body, especially when I laid all of the way back.
 If I was not sitting in my recliner, my husband or the dogs would sit in it.
 After I was healed from surgery and started receiving chemotherapy, we gave the recliner back to my parents.
 My husband and I decided to buy our own La-Z-Boy recliners and now he has one and I have one.
 The dogs still like to sit on the recliners.
 I am glad that I will have my recliner for reconstruction surgery.Continue reading “Post Surgery Recommended Item: Ode to the Recliner”